Unlike a lawyer, [a speculator] is free to change with the evidence

 In my speculations and financial-market writings I’m sometimes guilty of thinking like a lawyer.
 That’s why I developed the gold model (the Gold True Fundamentals Model – GTFM) that was discussed in a blog post last month.
 This model prevents my own biases and opinions from getting in the way when assessing whether the fundamental backdrop is bullish or bearish for gold.

 The bottom line is that there is never a requirement for a speculator to defend a position.
-Unlike a lawyer, he is free to change with the evidence.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Unlike a lawyer, he is free to change with the evidence.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.